Magewire-Driven Forms in Hyva Checkout

 /**

-* This method is called whenever the email_address field value changes.
+* Automatically called whenever the email_address field value changes

 *